Idaho - #17

 Idaho is one of the most economically and socially conservative states in the country.
-As a result, it is perhaps unsurprising that it enjoys one of the very highest levels of economic freedom and one of the very lowest levels of personal freedom.
+As a result, it is perhaps unsurprising that it is a top-10 state for economic freedom and a bottom-10 state for personal freedom.
 Nevertheless, the state continues to enjoy substantial inmigration, primarily from the less-free West Coast.
 It is also one of the least cronyist states in the Union.